BlockchainInstituteChi/weteachblockchain.org/_collections/_lessons/hyperledger_lesson06.md

 %}

 <h4>Docker</h4>
+Docker is a tool that creates controlled execution environments to support node simulations.
 For this course we'll need you to have docker and docker-compose. (<a href="https://www.docker.com/"> Install Here </a>)

 {% include callouts/terminal.html
-	title="Check that homebrew is installed"
+	title="Check that docker is installed"
 	user="alex@ubuntu"
 	directory="~/"
 	bodyText="docker --version, docker-compose ---version"